Great Black Swamp: The Underground Railroad in the Great Black Swamp

-New arrivals: Farming and industry
+Farming and industry

-A late-19th-century photo shows a work crew clearing the Great Black Swamp for a railroad extension.
-The resulting rail lines, like the Baltimore and Ohio Railroad, were built through the former swamp region to transport lumber and crops by steam train.
+A work crew clearing the Black Swamp for a railroad extension.
+The resulting rail lines, like the Baltimore and Ohio Railroad, were built through the swamp to transport lumber and crops by steam train.

 An 1873 map showing the scale of development in the Great Black Swamp.
-Railroads drove late-19th century growth, allowing people to develop adjacent wetlands, forests, and prairies into settlements.
+Railroads drove late-19th century growth, allowing people to develop adjacent wetlands, forests, and prairies.

 A late-19th century photo of a dredging machine draining the Great Black Swamp in Fulton County.

-A photo of the Cygnet oil pool wells in Bloom Township, Wood County, in 1885.
-The area used to be beech forests, elm-ash swamp forests, and prairie grasslands, according to 19th-century land surveys.
+The Cygnet oil pool wells in Bloom Township, Wood County, in 1885.
+The area used to be beech forests, elm-ash swamps, and prairies, according to 19th-century land surveys.

-After the American Civil War, the United States focused on westward expansion, and by the 1860s, more than 30,000 miles of railroad track existed in the nation.
-The railroads of Ohio consumed 1 million cords of wood annually just for fuel (the amount of wood used for railroad ties is unknown), leading to intense timber cutting and land clearing which eliminated most of Ohio's wetlands, including the Great Black Swamp.
+After the American Civil War, the U.S. focused on westward expansion, and developed more than 30000 mi of railroad track by the 1860s.
+Ohio railroads consumed 1 million cords of wood annually just for fuel (the amount of wood used for railroad ties is unknown), with intense timber cutting and land clearing destroying forests and wetlands, including the Black Swamp.

-Arriving alone or with their families, settlers felled trees, built their homes and furniture, dug ditches, hunted wild game for food, and prepared their land for their crops and dairy.
-Other enterprises emerged to expand the wealth of the settlers, including gristmills and sawmills, logging and lumbering, and then later, in the 1880s, oil and gas fields in Wood and Hancock counties.
+Arriving alone or with their families, settlers felled trees, built their homes and furniture, dug ditches, hunted wild game for food, and farmed crops, poultry, and dairy.
+Other enterprises expanded the wealth of the settlers, including gristmills and sawmills, logging and lumbering, and then later, in the 1880s, oil and gas fields in Wood and Hancock counties.

 High pressure natural gas was discovered near Findlay while drilling for water in 1884, and petroleum was first discovered in Lima in 1885.
+In 1895, northwest Ohio reported over 15 million barrels valued at $11.4 million (unadjusted).
 Findlay and Bowling Green were the two principal centers of fossil fuel production in the 1880s, creating a manufacturing industry that included glass factories and lime burning.

-Iron ore imported to Ohio was smelted in Paulding County from the late 1860s to the mid-1880s, with each furnace burning charcoal from about 1,000 acres of local forest each year.
-More than 50 drainage tile factories operated in northwest Ohio by 1880, in compliance with Ohio's Ditch Law and with the land draining needs of the farmers, factories, and land owners.
+Iron ore imported to Ohio was smelted in Paulding County from the late 1860s to the mid-1880s, with each furnace burning charcoal from about 1000 acre of local forest each year.
+By 1884, the Maumee and Paulding Furnace had been burning 15,000 tons of local charcoal and imported Michigan ores annually.